 Expunging or Sealing Adult Criminal Records in Washington

-Your criminal record may be expunged -- that is, erased or sealed -- under the circumstances described below.
 In Washington, the process of expunging or sealing a criminal conviction is called "vacating a judgment."

 Your criminal record may be expunged—that is, erased or sealed—under the circumstances described below.
 In Washington, the process of expunging or sealing a criminal conviction is called "vacating a judgment."

-If You Were Not Convicted of a Crime
+Expungement in Washington If You Were Not Convicted of a Crime

-If you were arrested, cited for a violation, or a warrant was issued for your arrest, but charges were never filed, your criminal history record may qualify for expungement.
-Before applying, you must wait at least three years from the date of the arrest, citation, or warrant.
+Your criminal history record might qualify for expungement if you were arrested, cited for a violation, or had an arrest warrant, but charges were never filed.
+In those circumstances, you must wait at least three years from the date of the arrest, citation, or warrant to apply for expungement.

-If You Were Convicted of a Crime
+Vacating a Judgment in Washington If You Were Convicted of a Crime

 In addition, the misdemeanor offense must not be: